ssunrh/ssunrh.github.io/content/about/_index.md

 i specialize in clean lines, bright colors, and strong silhouette and shape language.

-when i'm not drawing, you can find me playing video games, cheering my heart out to esports games, reading books/webnovels, or crocheting!
+when i'm not drawing, you can find me playing video games, cheering my heart out to esports games, or reading books/webnovels!

 [1]: /img/portfolio/new.png